tc39/proposal-temporal/docs/README.md

 ### **Temporal.Absolute**

-An `Temporal.Absolute` represents a fixed point in time, without regard to calendar or location.
+A `Temporal.Absolute` represents a fixed point in time, without regard to calendar or location.

 See [Temporal.Absolute Documentation](./absolute.md) for more detailed documentation.